Shroom-Kingdom/whitepaper/src/4_Token_Economics.md

 To make sure that every kind of player enjoys playing on Shroom Kingdom, the SHRM token minting will be capped at 13 SHRM per day (8 SHRM for playing/building + 5 SHRM for daily).
-Players can either decide whether they want to earn their tokens by playing or by building levels or by a combination of both.
+Players can either decide whether they want to earn their tokens by playing or building levels or by a combination of both.

 ## Initial SHRM token launch & funding